makcandrov/meplang/README.md

 Meplang is a low-level programming language that produces EVM bytecode.
 It is designed for developers who need full control over the control flow in their smart contracts.

 Meplang is a low-level language and is not meant for complex smart contract development.
-It is recommended to use more high-level languages like Solidity or Vyper for that.
+It is recommended to use more high-level languages like Solidity or Yul for that.

 **Please note that the work on Meplang is still in progress, and users should always verify that the output bytecode is as expected before deployment.**